AstroCultivators/AstroCultibators/Readme.md

    Scripts,
    Style,
    Index.html
-   Folders containing all the content that make up our Github Page for this project.
+   folders containing all the content that make up our Github Page for this project.

 ## Frontend Setup at Home
 *Unreleased*